 Child Protection Policy

-Ensure all volunteer adults and coaches regularly working with children within the club have undergone a DBS (Formerly CRB) or equivalent check to ensure that they have no convictions that would prevent them from working with children (as defined by the requirements of Canoe Wales).
+we ensure all volunteer adults and coaches who are regularly working with children within the club have undergone a DBS (Formerly CRB) or equivalent check to ensure that they have no convictions that would prevent them from working with children (as defined by the requirements of Canoe Wales).
 Where applicable safeguarding training shall also be undertaken.

-Have a nominated welfare officer within the club who helps ensure that our policy works in practice and whom children can talk to about any concerns, the Welfare officer for Colwyn Canoe Club is Sian Cosgrove, alternatively any concerns can be raised with our Chairman Jon Sykes.
+We have a nominated safeguarding officer within the club who helps ensure that our policy works in practice and to whom children can talk to about any concerns.

 Follow current best practice when teaching or coaching children.

 Please help us to achieve a child friendly environment by coming canoeing with your child.
 If this is not always possible then please;

 - Arrange for your child to get to any events safely and on time.